michael2012z/BitBible/markdown/Etheridge/files/John.md

 27. Now my soul, behold it is commoved; and what shall I say?
 My Father, deliver me from this hour:

 28. but on account of this have I come unto this hour.
 Father, glorify thy name.
-And the voice was heard from heaven, I have glorified, and again I glorify.Schabechth, vatoob maschbach-no.
+And the voice was heard from heaven, I have glorified, and again I glorify.

 29. And the company who stood, heard, and they said there was thunder.
 But others said, An angel spake with him.